iterative/dvc.org/static/docs/commands-reference/repro.md

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get data files, intermediate or final results.
-It saves all the data files, intermediate or final results into the DVC cache (unless `--no-commit` option is specified), and updates stage files with the new checksum information.
+It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless `--no-commit` option is specified), and updates stage files with the new checksum information.

 ## Options